developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User should be allowed to use the Device Central UI to initiate a Firmware Update.

-- If the value ***Disallow*** is chosen, then Device Central will NOT provide UI that allows the Device User to initiate a Firmware Update.
+- If the value ***Disallow*** is chosen, Device Central does NOT provide UI that allows the Device User to initiate a Firmware Update.

-- If the value ***Allow*** is chosen, then Device Central will provide UI that allows the Device User to initiate a Firmware Update.
+- If the value ***Allow*** is chosen, Device Central provides a UI that allows the Device User to initiate a Firmware Update.

 ## Display Configuration